MicrosoftDocs/visualstudio-docs/docs/profiling/threads-view-timeline-reports.md

 ---
 title: "Threads view timeline reports in the Concurrency Visualizer | Microsoft Docs"
-description: Learn that in the Threads view, you can use timeline reports to identify which threads are executing code during an execution segment. ms.date: "05/06/2022" ms.topic: "conceptual"
+description: "Learn that in the Threads view, you can use timeline reports to identify which threads are executing code during an execution segment." ms.date: "05/06/2022" ms.topic: "conceptual"
 f1_keywords: